Getting Around Vegas: Why Your Transportation Strategy Matters

 Buy Online for Discounts

-The monorail website regularly offers online-exclusive discounts.
-Purchasing 24 hours in advance often saves $2-4 per pass.
-During conventions, they run promotions for multi-day passes.
+Website offers online-exclusive discounts.
+Purchase 24 hours ahead for $2-4 savings per pass.
+Convention promotions for multi-day passes.

 Combine with Walking

-Use the monorail for long north-south travel, then walk east-west.
-This hybrid strategy covers the entire Strip efficiently without constant payments.
+Use monorail for north-south travel, walk east-west.
+Hybrid strategy covers entire Strip efficiently without constant payments.

 Uber and Lyft: Convenient But Expensive